codefresh-io/docs.codefresh.io/_docs/enterprise/installation-security.md

   max-width="60%"
     %}

-Codefresh SAAS is also compliant with [SOC2 - Type2](https://www.aicpa.org/SOC) showing our commitment to security and availability.
+Codefresh Cloud is also compliant with [SOC2 - Type2](https://www.aicpa.org/SOC) showing our commitment to security and availability.

 {% include image.html
   lightbox="true"